trustbit/RAGathon/majority-vote/README.md

 ## Adding your solution

-Make a python package like `daniel`.
+Make a python package like `sample`.
 It should have a function like this:

 ```